Sophia Antipolis, 27 April 2015

 IPv6 was developed to address IPv4 address exhaustion and enable new internet services with improved end to end security.
 ETSI’s new specification group will focus on scenarios, use cases and best practices to foster IPv6 integration and deployment in a variety of targeted communities.
 The first targets will be governments, enterprises, emergency and public safety organizations, internet service providers and mobile operators, academia and education.
 Use of IPv6 in new technologies will also be addressed, in particular Internet of Things and Machine to Machine communications, Software Defined Networking and Network Functions Virtualization, cloud computing and smart grids, to name a few.
 But overall, IP6 ISG will focus on integrating the IPv6 protocol into the next generation of mobile telecommunications, 5G systems, looking at the complete wireless network and the full spectrum of mobile wireless technologies.

-At this first meeting, Mr. Latif Ladid was elected as chairman of the group.
+At this first meeting, Mr. Latif Ladid was elected as Chair of the group.
 He is currently the president of the IPv6 Forum and a Research Fellow at the University of Luxembourg.
 Mrs. Yanick Pouffary and Mr. Patrick Wetterwald, respectively from Hewlett-Packard and Cisco Systems, were elected as vice-chairmen.

 “IP6 ISG was created to help guarantee the growth of the internet and make sure that all parts of the world, including Africa, Latin America and Asia, will be connected, as we are running out of IPv4 addresses", says Luis Jorge Romero, ETSI Director General.
 “Some large mobile operators have already implemented this protocol and with the arrival of the Internet of Things and the growing number of connected devices round the world, IPv6 becomes a necessity.”